Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 This can be solved by installing the following packages:

-    gsfonts-x11
+    sudo apt-get install gsfonts-x11 \
-    xfonts-base
+                         xfonts-base \
-    xfonts-scalable
+                         xfonts-scalable \
-    xfonts-100dpi
+                         xfonts-100dpi \
-    xfonts-75dpi
+                         xfonts-75dpi \
-    t1-xfree86-nonfree
+                         t1-xfree86-nonfree \
-    ttf-xfree86-nonfree
+                         ttf-xfree86-nonfree \
                          ttf-xfree86-nonfree-syriac

 Note that a reboot is required to make the fix effective.

 #### Packages needed by some CRAN and/or BioC packages

-    libglu1-mesa-dev (for rgl)
-    librsvg2-dev (for rsvg)
-    libgmp-dev (for gmp)
-    libssl-dev (for openssl and mongolite)
-    libsasl2-dev (for mongolite)
-    libxml2-dev (for XML)
-    libcurl4-openssl-dev (for RCurl and curl)
-    mpi-default-dev (for Rmpi)
-    libudunits2-dev (for units)
-    libv8-dev (for V8)
-    libmpfr-dev (for Rmpfr)
-    libfftw3-dev (for fftw and fftwtools)
-    libmysqlclient-dev (for RMySQL)
-    libpq-dev (for RPostgreSQL and RPostgres)
-    libmagick++-dev (for magick)
-    libgeos-dev (for rgeos)
-    libproj-dev (for proj4)
-    libgdal-dev (for sf)
-    libpoppler-cpp-dev (for pdftools)
-    libgtk2.0-dev (for RGtk2)
-    libgit2-dev (for gert)
-    jags (for rjags)
-    libprotobuf-dev and protobuf-compiler (for protolite)
-    #cwltool (for Rcwl)  # nope! install with pip3 instead, see below
-    libglpk-dev (for glpkAPI and to compile igraph with GLPK support)

-    graphviz and libgraphviz-dev (for Rgraphviz)
-    libgtkmm-2.4-dev (for HilbertVisGUI)
-    libgsl-dev (for all the packages that depend on the GSL) libsbml5-dev (for rsbml)
-    automake (for RProtoBufLib)
-    libnetcdf-dev (for xcms, RNetCDF, etc...)
-    libopenbabel-dev and libeigen3-dev (for ChemmineOB)
-    clustalo (for LowMACA)
-    ocl-icd-opencl-dev (for gpuMagic)
-    libavfilter-dev (for av/spatialHeatmap)
-    libfribidi-dev (for CRAN package textshaping which BioC package EnhancedVolcano indirectly depends on via ragg and ggrastr) infernal (for inferrnal)
-    fuse and libfuse-dev (for Travel)
+For CRAN packages:

+    sudo apt-get install libglu1-mesa-dev \
+                         librsvg2-dev \
+                         libgmp-dev \
+                         libssl-dev \
+                         libsasl2-dev \
+                         libxml2-dev \
+                         libcurl4-openssl-dev \
+                         mpi-default-dev \
+                         libudunits2-dev \
+                         libv8-dev \
+                         libmpfr-dev \
+                         libfftw3-dev \
+                         libmysqlclient-dev \
+                         libpq-dev \
+                         libmagick++-dev \
+                         libgeos-dev \
+                         libproj-dev \
+                         libgdal-dev \
+                         libpoppler-cpp-dev \
+                         libgtk2.0-dev \
+                         libgit2-dev \
+                         jags \
+                         libprotobuf-dev \
+                         protobuf-compiler \
+                         libglpk-dev

+Notes:
+- Do NOT install `cwltool` (for Rcwl)!
+Install with `pip3` instead (see below).
+- `libglu1-mesa-dev` is for rgl.
+- `librsvg2-dev` is for rsvg.
+- `libgmp-dev` is for gmp.
+- `libssl-dev` is for openssl and mongolite.
+- `libsasl2-dev` is for mongolite.
+- `libxml2-dev` is for XML.
+- `libcurl4-openssl-dev` is for RCurl and curl.
+- `mpi-default-dev` is for Rmpi.
+- `libudunits2-dev` is for units.
+- `libv8-dev` is for V8.
+- `libmpfr-dev` is for Rmpfr.
+- `libfftw3-dev` is for fftw and fftwtools.
+- `libmysqlclient-dev` is for RMySQL.
+- `libpq-dev` is for RPostgreSQL and RPostgres.
+- `libmagick++-dev` is for magick.
+- `libgeos-dev` is for rgeos.
+- `libproj-dev` is for proj4.
+- `libgdal-dev` is for sf.
+- `libpoppler-cpp-dev` is for pdftools.
+- `libgtk2.0-dev` is for RGtk2.
+- `libgit2-dev` is for gert.
+- `jags` is for rjags.
+- `libprotobuf-dev` and `protobuf-compiler` are for protolite.
+- `libglpk-dev` is for glpkAPI and to compile igraph with GLPK support.

+For BioC packages:

+    sudo apt-get install graphviz \
+                         libgraphviz-dev \
+                         libgtkmm-2.4-dev \
+                         libgsl-dev \
+                         libsbml5-dev \
+                         automake \
+                         libnetcdf-dev \
+                         libopenbabel-dev \
+                         libeigen3-dev \
+                         clustalo \
+                         ocl-icd-opencl-dev \
+                         libavfilter-dev \
+                         libfribidi-dev \
+                         infernal \
+                         fuse \
+                         libfuse-dev

+Notes:
+- `graphviz` and `libgraphviz-dev` are for Rgraphviz.
+- `libgtkmm-2.4-dev` is for HilbertVisGUI.
+- `libgsl-dev` is for all the packages that depend on the GSL.
+- `libsbml5-dev` is for rsbml.
+- `automake` is for RProtoBufLib.
+- `libnetcdf-dev` is for xcms, RNetCDF, etc...
+- `libopenbabel-dev` and `libeigen3-dev` are for ChemmineOB.
+- `clustalo` is for LowMACA.
+- `ocl-icd-opencl-dev` is for gpuMagic.
+- `libavfilter-dev` is for av/spatialHeatmap.
+- `libfribidi-dev` is for CRAN package textshaping which BioC package EnhancedVolcano indirectly depends on via ragg and ggrastr.
+- `infernal` is for inferrnal.
+- `fuse` and `libfuse-dev` are for Travel.

 ### 1.7 Install Python 3 modules